rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Check inversions are working properly - should be chords that use only the selected notes

 Consider dropping reverb (for performance purposes)
 ---
 Harp should be something other than humidity - humidity should be evoked by noise or suchlike